ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

   - strategic direction
   - structure
   - core processes
-  - core processes
   - skill bases
 - Goal for the first 90 days: identify potential misalignments and design a plan for correcting them
 - Page 146 and 147 have details on how to get started
 - Strategic direction encompasses mission, vision, and strategy
   - Mission: what is achieved
   - vision: why people should feel motivation to perform at a high level